grantjenks/python-sortedcontainers/docs/sortedlist.rst

    .. method:: L[i] = x

       Replace the item at position *i* of *L* with *x*.
 Supports slice notation.
 Raises a :exc:`ValueError` if the sort order would be violated.
+When used with a slice and iterable, the :exc:`ValueError` is raised before the list is mutated if the sort order would be violated by the operation.

    .. method:: L[i:j] = iterable